agdolla/WeMeet/README.md

 <br/>

 * push notification is not working properly when there is new notification
-* check if PostFeedItem can replace ProfileRecentPostItem, same for activity
-* activity detail comment should be descending sorted according to timestamp
 * fix naming (check again)
 * study the new react router
 * send friend request and send activity invitation are not working properly